How Not to Sin

 1 John 2:1-2

-Christians walk with God and have relationships with Him and other believers.
-God does not fellowship with sin; He fellowships with those cleansed by the blood of Jesus Christ.
+Christians walk with God and others, but God does not fellowship with sin.
+Only those cleansed by Jesus' blood have relationship with Him.

-Imagine claiming a relationship with a Hollywood star while living a completely opposite lifestyle.
-No one would believe it.
-Similarly, if our lives contradict how God says Christians should live, we cannot claim a true relationship with Him.
+Imagine claiming a relationship with a Hollywood star whose lifestyle opposes yours—no one would believe it.
+Similarly, if our lives contradict God's ways, we cannot truly claim relationship with Him.

-Confessing sin brings physical and spiritual relief.
 Why confess embarrassing sins like immorality, drunkenness, disobedience, lying, anger, or hatred?
 Because Jesus' blood cleanses us.
 God is faithful and just to forgive and purify us.
+With Jesus crucified for us, who can condemn?
+Even with ongoing sin, we remain justified.

 The Goal: Not to Sin

-John clarifies he is not advocating sinless perfection.
-Everyone sins, but he writes so that we may not sin.
-The letter's goals—joy, fellowship, and holiness—go together.
-Do not presume on grace: "I'm forgiven, so sin is fine."
+John clarifies he is not demanding sinless perfection.
+Everyone sins, but he writes so we may not sin.
+The goal is joy, fellowship, and turning from sin—not excusing it because we are forgiven.

-Jesus is the propitiation (hilasmos) for our sins—appeasing God's wrath, removing it entirely, and restoring joyful relationship.
+Jesus is the propitiation (hilasmos) for our sins—appeasing God's wrath, removing it entirely, restoring joyful relationship.

-For Jews, this was revolutionary: no more repeated sacrifices.
-And it extends beyond Jews: "not for ours only, but also for the sins of the whole world"—inviting every tribe and nation.
+For John's Jewish audience, this was mind-blowing: no more repeated sacrifices.
+But it extends beyond Jews—"not for ours only, but also for the sins of the whole world."
+Grasp your propitiation, then share it with every tribe and nation.

 How Not to Sin Leads to Joy